Family Websites Genealogy Notes

 Existing transcriptions of such documents are not used.

-Problems are noted in square brackets.
+Problems or notes are given in square brackets.

 - For documents, the image and possibly a text transcription